crisie/OpenFaceWrapper/README.md

 Wrapping [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace) into a shared library :sparkles::sparkles:

+The current code includes a wrapper to extract 3D face landmarks, head position and rotation.
+Feel free to request a pull with further functionality!

 Follow the instructions below to build the library for [Unix](#unix) or [Windows](#windows) environment.

 Compiled library for Windows available at ```compiled_libraries``` folder.